Roman conquest of the Iberian Peninsula: From commanders with consular power to praetors as provincial governors

 In 198 BC, the number of Roman praetors was increased from four to six because it was decided to create two new provinces: Hispania Citerior and Hispania Ulterior.
 The two capitals were Tarraco (Tarragona) and Curdoba (Córdoba).
 They were to be headed by praetors and the praetors for 197 BC, Gaius Sempronius Tuditanus and Marcus Helvius, were sent to Hispania Citerior and Ulterior respectively.
 They were given 8,000 Latin infantry and 400 cavalry each to replace the old soldiers, who were sent back home.
 They were also given the task of defining the border between the two provinces.
 Trouble developed as there was a large-scale warlike movement.
 Late in the year, war broke out in Hispania Ulterior.
 Helvius informed Rome about two simultaneous but independent rebellions by two chiefs in the area of the River Baetis (Guadalquivir), Culchas and Luxinius.
 The former was supported by 15 fortified cities and the latter by was supported by two strong cities, Carmo (Carmona) and Bardo, the Malacini and the Sexetani (form the coast in the southeast) and Baeturia (an area between the rivers Baetis and Guadiana).
 Other peoples had not yet disclosed their intentions, but would soon join the revolt.
 The senate did not take any immediate action and instead decided to get the new praetors to ask for instructions after they were elected in the forthcoming elections.
 At the end of the year, soon after the elections of the new consuls and praetors, news arrived that the army of Gaius Sempronius Tuditanus had been routed in Hispania Citerior and that the praetor had been mortally wounded.
 There is no record of what happened in Hispania Ulterior.

 In 196 BC, Hispania Ulterior was assigned to Quintus Fabius Buteo and Hispania Citerior to Quintus Minucius Thermus.
 They were given one legion each and 4,000 infantry and 300 cavalry each from the Latin allies.
 They were ordered to leave as soon as possible.
 Quintus Minucius won a battle against the commanders Budares and Baesadines in which 12,000 of the enemy were killed and Budares was captured.
 At the same time, Gnaeus Cornelius Blasio and Lucius Stertinius (the two men who were proconsuls in Hispania in 198 BC) returned from Hispania Ulterior and Citerior respectively.
 The former was granted an ovation (a minor victory celebration) and brought large amounts of silver and gold from the proceeds from the spoils of war.
-The latter did not ask for a triumph, gave a large amount of silver from his booty to the treasury and used the rest to erect two arches with guided statues.
+The latter did not ask for a triumph, gave a large amount of silver from his booty to the treasury and used the rest to erect two arches with gilded statues.
 We do not have any details about the military engagements of these two men.